 Having any phobia is difficult.
-While phobias vary in severity, a severe phobia can negatively impact a person’s daily quality of life.
-Around 10 million people in the United Kindom suffer from some sort of phobias.
+While phobias vary in severity, a severe fear of bees can negatively impact a person’s daily quality of life.
+Around 10 million people in the United Kingdom suffer from some sort of phobia.

 While studies in the US suggest that nearly 12.5% of Americans struggle with phobias at some point in their lifetime.
 And that’s a conservative estimate.

-If you struggle with phobias, read on to learn how to overcome your fears best to live a happier, fuller life.
+If you struggle with the specific phobia of bees, read on to learn how to overcome your fears and manage anxiety best to live a happier, fuller day-to-day life.

 What Is The Fear Of Bees Called?

-The fear of bees is called Apiphobia and is an intense phobia that negatively impacts the mental health and sometimes physical wellbeing of those who suffer from it.
+The fear of bees is commonly called apiphobia and is an intense phobia that negatively impacts the mental health and sometimes physical wellbeing of those who suffer from it.
 It can also be known as melissophobia.